 Only about five to ten per cent of all cancers result from specific inherited genes.

-We assess the risk of mobile phones, X-rays, microwaves and other types of radiation.
+Follow the link for information on mobile phones, X-rays, microwaves and other types of radiation.

 We explore the rumours, fiction, media reports and urban legends about whether everyday products increase cancer risk.

-We have created a report summarising all the strong evidence from our Continuous Update Project (CUP) – our ongoing programme to analyse global research on how diet, weight, and physical activity affect cancer risk and survival.
+Our Third Expert Report, Diet, Nutrition, Physical Activity and Cancer: a Global Perspective, summarises all the strong evidence from our Continuous Update Project (CUP) – our ongoing programme to analyse global research on how diet, nutrition and physical activity affect cancer risk and survival.